 Untreated vitamin B1 deficiency in the form of Wernicke's encephalopathy can result in the need for institutional care, or in death.

 Vitamin B1, also known as thiamine, is an essential micronutrient.
 Deficiency can result in three distinct clinical presentations.
 Acute deficiency can present as Wernicke's encephalopathy with ocular abnormalities, mental state changes, and ataxia.
 Acute or chronic deficiency can also lead to wet beriberi (which presents as high-output cardiac failure with oedema and orthopnoea), or low-output cardiac failure with lactic acidosis and peripheral cyanosis (also known as Shoshin beriberi).
 Dry beriberi occurs with chronic deficiency and is characterised by a distal peripheral polyneuropathy.

-Clinical Senior Lecturer and Honorary Consultant in Metabolic Medicine
+Reader and Honorary Consultant in Metabolic Medicine

 Professor of Human Nutrition

 ML declares that he has no competing interests.

 King's College London

 WM declares that he has no competing interests.